 The purpose of the ASTE Professional Development Committee is to organize and coordinate professional development opportunities across the Association.
 This committee coordinates and implements workshops at the annual conference, facilitates opportunities for Professional Development Institutes for Science Teacher Educators, and works with other ASTE committees and forums.

 The purpose of the ASTE Publications Committee is to recommend policy and advise the Board relative to publication activities sponsored by the Association.
-Current publications include: Journal of Science Teacher Education (JSTE), Science Section in Contemporary Issues in Technology and Teacher Education (CITE), Edited Books, Volume Series, Monographs/Books, and Handbooks (PUBS), ASTE Newsletter, ASTE Conference Proceedings.
+Current publications include: Journal of Science Teacher Education (JSTE), Innovations in Science Teacher Education (Innovations), the Science Section in Contemporary Issues in Technology and Teacher Education (CITE), an ASTE Newsletter (4 issues per year), and other special publication projects (e.g., book series, monographs, etc.)